josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_acknowledgement_tradeoffs_in_data_fixing.md

 - understanding of impact,
 - notification of change.

-If individuals were exposed to flawed systems, adapted accordingly, and improvements occur without disclosure, consent becomes retroactively incomplete.
+If individuals were exposed to flawed systems, adapted accordingly, and improvements occur without disclosure, consent may be rendered incomplete in retrospect. **[tightened]**

 Correction without acknowledgement sustains procedural legitimacy while weakening ethical legitimacy.

 ---

-## 🧩 VIII.
-Legal Exposure and Future Scaling
+## 🧩 Legal Exposure and Future Scaling

 As data-driven governance expands across sectors and borders, acknowledgement tradeoffs scale.